norok2/ismrm_abstract/README.md

     [![][1]][1]

-A blank like should be separated the figure links and their caption (for improved source readability).
+A blank like should separate the figure links and their caption (for improved source readability).
-Since there is no automatic way of reference your figures, you should manually maintain their labels in the caption.
+Since there is no automatic way of referencing your figures, you should manually maintain their labels in the caption.
 There is no specific limitation to the allowed file formats from this script, but submission system requires 'BMP, GIF, JPEG, JPG, or PNG'.
 The preferred image file format is PNG, or JPG (only for very large pictures where negligible thin elements).
 If unsure, use PNG.